aryatiwarekar/Attendance-System-for-employees/README.md

 write_employee_data is the code for writing data to a rfid tag

 code.gs is the google appscript for publishing data to google sheets.

+overtime.gs is the google appscript for automatically calculating overtime when change is detected in google sheet